binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 # Tooling Setup {#tooling-setup}

-_Todo_

-%% This chapter needs to be about the setup of my tools.
-%%   Kali Linux

-%%   Incl BeEF and all the others.
-%%      Three ways I started it and best way.

-All the tools I use for penetration and security testing are free and most are also open source (other than Windows of course).
+All the software tools I use for penetration and security testing are free and most are also open source (other than Windows of course).
 I always try hard to stick to this, as it makes pitching tooling acquisition to managers and those that hold the purse strings easy.

 ## Kali Linux {#tooling-setup-kali-linux}